tiagotriques/mifare-dumps/README.md

 # **( ͡° ͜ʖ ͡°) FOR EDUCATIONAL PURPOSES ONLY ( ͡° ͜ʖ ͡°)**

-## Dumps and pics from random NFC cards I had
+## Dumps and pics from random Mifare cards I had

 - João Rock Music festival:
   - Azul